Strike Authorization Vote and Strike FAQ

 Will I be paid while I am on strike?

 Sinai has the right to not pay us while we are on strike and not working.
 In the event of a strike, Postdocs who complete strike duties will be eligible for $500 per week of strike pay from the UAW strike fund.
-We also have the option to establish a hardship fund and fundraise to provide further assistance to workers who experience emergency financial hardship due to lost pay.
+We will also fundraise to provide further assistance to workers who experience emergency financial hardship due to lost pay.
+Click here to make a pledge to donate once our strike begins.

 Can Sinai withhold my healthcare benefits if I’m on strike?